SailNav. Search

 km/h: ≥ 118

-Commonly rounded ranges.
+Common rounded ranges.
 Sea state also depends on fetch, current, and bathymetry.